makefilez/HTB-Machines/Codify/Findings/02 Joshua User password hash disclosed.md

-The user Joshua's password was disclosed in the /var/www/contact/template/ticket.db file
+kaThe user Joshua's password was disclosed in the /var/www/contact/template/ticket.db file
 ![[Pasted image 20240406190608.png]]

 The password was then crack with the tool Hashcat using the following command: